Ronan Geary

 Partner, Cork Office

-Ronan heads up the firm's Commercial Dispute Resolution team.
+Ronan is the Head of RDJ’s Litigation and Dispute Resolution team.
 He and his team represent commercial clients before the superior Courts and also in other forums, including Mediations, Arbitrations, Tribunals and Oral Hearings.
-He has a recognised expertise in particular in contract disputes, company law disputes, judicial review, landlord & tenant disputes and planning matters.
+He has a recognised expertise in particular in contract disputes, company law disputes, judicial review, commercial landlord & tenant disputes and planning matters.

-He has authored chapters on dispute resolution and product liability in a number of international law publications, is recognised consistently in Legal 500 in the areas of dispute resolution and planning, and is the lead lecturer to the Law Society of Ireland on both the Commercial Court and Mediation.
+He has authored chapters on dispute resolution and product liability in a number of international law publications, and is recognised consistently in Legal 500 in the areas of dispute resolution and planning.
 Ronan has been a CEDR accredited Mediator since 2006 and regularly acts for clients in large commercial mediations and other alternative dispute resolution forums.

 Education